alxdavids/draft-privacy-pass/draft-privacy-pass.md

 ### Large numbers of issuers {#issuers}

 Similarly to the key rotation issue raised above, if there are a large number of issuers, similar user segregation can occur.
-In the proposed browser integration, a vendor OV can choose to invoke trust attestations for more than one issuer.
-Each SRR that a client holds essentially corresponds to a bit of information about the client that OV can learn.
+In the BISV, BIFV, BIAV configurations of using the Privacy Pass protocol ({{configurations}}), a verifier OV can trigger redemptions for any of the available issuers.
+Each redemption token that a client holds essentially corresponds to a bit of information about the client that OV can learn.
 Therefore, there is an exponential loss in privacy relative to the number of issuers that there are.